Alluxio/alluxio/docs/en/operation/Basic-Logging.md

 When debugging the performance, it is often useful to understand which RPCs take most of the time but without recording all the communication (e.g., enabling all debug logging).
-Alluxio can record slow calls or RPCs in logs with WARN level by setting following properties:
+Alluxio can record slow calls or RPCs in logs with WARN level by setting the following properties:

 1. Set `alluxio.user.logging.threshold` to record slow client-side RPCs in application logs.
 1. Set `alluxio.fuse.logging.threshold` to record slow FUSE API calls in fuse logs (`logs/fuse.log`).